Dual Enrollment in Biology

 What if I don't want to major in biology?
 How does dual credit benefit me?

 Regardless of the degree you choose to pursue, the credits you earn in Dual Enrollment Biology stand on your official UNO transcript.
 Many majors require at least one natural science with a lab plus electives, and BIOL 1450/1750 meet those requirements.
 The number of credits you earn will also contribute to your total credit hours completed, a minimum of which must be met to graduate.
 So, completing Dual Enrollment courses prior to graduating high school can benefit you whether or not you choose to pursue a career in biology.

 I plan to become a medical doctor, veterinarian, or scientist as a career someday.
 How does taking Biology I, II as a dual student help me?

 In order to get into any medical or biological research, field biology is required coursework as an undergraduate.
-As a dual student you will be getting a "jump start" into the curriculum coursework of those careers.
+As a dual student you will be getting a "jump start" into the curriculum coursework of those careers, although it is your responsibility to contact your college of choice to determine exactly how coursework will be viewed.
 If you complete both courses with acceptable grades, you will graduate high school with 10 college credit hours of biology.
 This will enable you to enroll in upper level biology coursework earlier because you will have already completed foundational prerequisites before your first college semester.